MISSION STATEMENT

 Dear Parents/ Teachers/ Employees:

 This informational letter comes to you at the direction of the United States Environmental Protection Agency (EPA).
-The Agency requires all schools to inspect their buildings, and facilities, and to identify, sample, and analyze all friable and non-friable building material that may contain asbestos.
+The Agency requires all schools to inspect their buildings, and facilities, and to identify, sample, and analyze all friable and non-friable building materials that may contain asbestos.
 Friable materials are defined as those that can be easily crumbled by hand.
-The Asbestos in Schools Rule and the Asbestos Hazard Emergency Response Act (AHERA) regulation further requires that all parents, teachers, and employees of schools where asbestos is found be notified.
+The Asbestos in Schools Rule and the Asbestos Hazard Emergency Response Act (AHERA) regulation further require that all parents, teachers, and employees of schools where asbestos is found be notified.
 This requirement will be part of an inspection and management plan that will eventually be on file at our school.

 Repair and removal are done by contractors experienced and certified in this type of work.
 After repair or removal, an extensive survey is completed to ensure that all the school areas are safe and free of asbestos fibers.